pi-tv/pi-tv.github.io/_posts/misc/2020-01-01-far-manager.md

 ## Create menu item for making backup

-- Add a directory where `rar.exe` is located into the PATH
+- Add a directory where "rar.exe" is located into the PATH
 - Open `Far -> F2 -> Insert`
 - Insert command
   - Label: `rar !.!`